Frequently Asked Questions

 You need to receive a score of at least 70% on the Final Exam in order to pass.

-If I fail the final Exam take it again?
+If I fail the Final Exam, can I take it again?

 We always hope that our students can pass the exam on the first attempt.
 However, if you do happen to fail, don’t worry.
 You are allowed to take it again as often as you need in order to pass.
 Please be aware that if you fail, there is a 14 day waiting period for security reasons, and to allow you fully prepare for your next attempt.